 MS 63 choice uncirculated- A note that shows no signs of ever having been in circulation.
 The note still has its original crispness.
 The note is also well-centered.

 The $1000 dollar bill can be quite valuable.
-If you own one then it's important to do your research and find out if you have a rare variety or not.
+If you have one then it's important to do your research and find out if you have a rare variety or not.
 Rare varieties can be quite valuable.